 The great trick of the acoustics is that if we leave some space behind the broadband acoustic lements we will increase the absorption of the bass.

 We can hang the broadband panels as easily as a picture frame.

 We use the most practical one from the various ways of installation, which is easy to install even without expertise.
-We provide each of our acoustic panels with pre-drilled holes in which you can easily screw the hook bolts that you have received with the sound absorption panel.
+We provide each of our acoustic absorbers with pre-drilled holes in which you can easily screw the hook bolts that you have received with the sound absorption panel.

 Then you must drill a hole into the wall in which you screw a bolt which is also a hook bolt but not round shaped but a 90-degree bolt.
-Then you can easily hang the acoustic panel that you have purchased on this hook.
+Then you can easily hang the acoustic element that you have purchased on this hook.

 We cannot provide wall-plug, chain or bolt with the product as the wall structures are different everywhere and need completely different fixation.

-Types of acoustic panels:
+Types of acoustic elements:

 We offer broadband panels in 5 different sizes and 2 different thickness.
 The thickness of 6 cm enables the designers to defeat the fluttering echo, which significantly shortens the ability to concentrate in a workplace, cheaper and not too strikingly e.g. in offices or switchboard rooms.

-We advise the thickness of 11cm or even thicker (e.g. Cube bass trap) acoustic panels for musical installations, theatres, cinemas, or studios where the sound must be absorbed in higher volume and in full bandwidth.
+We advise the thickness of 11cm or even thicker (e.g. Cube bass trap) acoustic elements for musical installations, theatres, cinemas, or studios where the sound must be absorbed in higher volume and in full bandwidth.